axenov/ChatGPTBot/README.md

 This is a conversational assistant for Telegram running on AWS Lambda and DynamoDB and using OpenAI API to generate answers.

+New capabilities:
+- Vision understanding when users attach Telegram photos.
+- Image generation through Gemini when the model triggers the dedicated tool.

 To connect the Lambda function to you Telegram bot run:

 ```bash